Our lunchtime break is staggered between 11.50am and 1.00pm. Children can choose to either have a cooked school dinner or bring a packed lunch.

 Free School Meals

 Some parents may be entitled to additional support and free school meals.
+Some parents may be eligible to claim free school meals and this could mean that the school will receive additional funding to support children's learning know as pupil premium.
 Click here to read more, see if you are eligible and apply through Bury Council.

 Catering for special diets and allergies